Physiology Apps & Pharmacology APPS

 Cell Membrane Potential Sim

 A simple physiology app illustrating how membrane potential is a function of its relative permeability to different ions (i.e. the activity of certain ion channels) and their transmembrane concentration gradients.
-There is a simple non-excitable membrane model for exploring the Goldman-Hodgkin Katz (GHK) voltage equation, along with an excitable neuronal membrane model for looking at action potentials and their regulation by neuroactive drugs.
+It was inspired by a sadly defunct Flash app by Stephen Wright and Michael Branch, U. Arizona, (html version here), but in addition to a simple non-excitable membrane model for exploring the Goldman-Hodgkin Katz (GHK) voltage equation, also has an excitable neuronal membrane model for looking at action potentials and their regulation by neuroactive drugs.

 Pharmacological Assay Simulator

-A pharmacology app allowing students to observe the effects of agonists and antagonists on pharmacological responses similar to those observed experimentally in preparations such as the Guinee Pig ileum and rat vas deferens organ bath assays.
-Students can explore the impact on receptor binding affinity and drug intrinsic efficacy on evoked responses, and observe the tendency of responses to desensitize with prolonged drug exposure.
+A pharmacology app allowing students to observe the effects of agonists and antagonists on pharmacological responses similar to those observed experimentally in preparations such as the Guinee Pig ileum organ bath assay.
+Students can explore the impact on receptor binding affinity and drug intrinsic efficacy on evoked responses, and observe the tendency of responses to desensitize with prolonged drug exposure. (this app was inspired by the excellent OBSim developed by John Dempster of Strathclyde University)

 Drug-Receptor Theory Sim